Lead in Workers: CA Strengthens Woefully Outdated Standards

 In 2012, the National Toxicology Program concluded “there is sufficient evidence that blood Pb levels <10 µg/dL and <5 µg/dL are associated with adverse health effects in children and adults.”
 For adults, it found there is sufficient evidence that BLLs:

-Earlier this year, EPA reviewed the science from the past decade and found that lead exposure was casual—the highest level of evidence—for adult cognitive effects, cardiovascular effects and related mortality, renal effects, male reproductive effects and total nonaccidental mortality.
+Earlier this year, EPA reviewed the science from the past decade and found that lead exposure was causal—the highest level of evidence—for adult cognitive effects, cardiovascular effects and related mortality, renal effects, male reproductive effects and total nonaccidental mortality.
 It also quantified the societal benefits of reducing adult exposure to lead based on a lower risk of cardiovascular disease mortality.

 What Tasks are Presumed to Exceed PELs?